 - 3.2.1.
-Reasonable adjustments may be required for a member of staff and/or their representation, should they request additional support.
-For example, the provision of a support worker with knowledge of a member of staff's disability, a support worker to assist with dyslexia or practical support for wheelchair/mobility access. - 3.2.2.
+A member of staff and/or their representation should request additional support if this is required.
+For example, the provision of a support worker with knowledge of a member of staff's disability, a support worker to assist with a neurodiverse condition or practical support for wheelchair/mobility access.
+If the need arises the Case Manager will determine the reasonableness of the additional support requested. - 3.2.2.
 You must notify the investigating officer if you or your representative requires any additional support during the process as soon as possible. - 3.2.3.
 A Contact Officer will be nominated to support you for the duration of the investigation if an individual is suspended under this procedure.
 Refer to Role of Contact Officer guidance for further information. - 3.2.4.
-The Contact Officer's role is to provide a link between you and the Service for the duration of the investigation and to direct any queries and/or concerns you may have to the appropriate person.
+The role of the Contact Officer is to provide a link between you and the Service for the duration of the investigation and to direct any queries and/or concerns you may have to the appropriate person.